 - Dig a small hole in the center and pour the ice-cold water inside.

 - With a wooden spoon, stir from the inside out, gradually pulling the flour into the center.
 Stir until mostly combined.
-Once the spoon can't stir the mix anymore, dump it onto the counter and knead it just until there is no visible flour; you will only need to knead it about 15 times.
-The dough should be VERY wet and sticky in the end.
+Once the spoon can't stir the mixt anymore, press it together with your hands and dump it onto the counter.
+Knead it just until there is no visible flour; you will only need to knead it about 15 times. *Dust the counter with a tiny bit of flour as needed if the dough sticks to it really bad.
+However, the dough should be VERY wet and sticky in the end.

 - Then place the bowl of dough, exactly as is, into the refrigerator overnight.
 I always let mine rest for around 20 hours.

-- Dust the bottom of a non-stick 11" by 6" bread pan with the cornmeal.
+- Optional: Dust the bottom of a non-stick 11" by 6" bread pan with the cornmeal.

 - Then scrape the dough into the pan and lightly press it from corner to corner to evenly distribute it.